manuelmarcano22/ChessKindle/README.md

-This answer for the configuration file for the [clear page] command to work(https://tex.stackexchange.com/questions/346811/tex4ebook-paragraph-spacing-centering-and-newpages/346889#346889):
+This answer for the configuration file for the [clear page](https://tex.stackexchange.com/questions/346811/tex4ebook-paragraph-spacing-centering-and-newpages/346889#346889) command to work:

 ```
 % save the clearpage before it is redefined by tex4ht